derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/04/2024 16:15:49 : 3 Database Admins walked into a NoSQL bar.
+26/04/2024 16:16:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The best thing about a Boolean is even if you are wrong, you are only off by a bit.
+Optimist: The glass is half full.
+Pessimist: The glass is half empty.
+Programmer: The glass is twice as large as necessary.
 <!-- replace-with-joke ends -->